PostScript: Font handling

 The Type 2 font format was designed to be used with Compact Font Format (CFF) charstrings, and was implemented to reduce the overall font file size.
 The CFF/Type2 format later became the basis for handling PostScript outlines in OpenType fonts.

 The CID-keyed font format was also designed, to solve the problems in the OCF/Type 0 fonts, for addressing the complex Asian-language (CJK) encoding and very large character set issues.
 The CID-keyed font format can be used with the Type 1 font format for standard CID-keyed fonts, or Type 2 for CID-keyed OpenType fonts.

 To compete with Adobe's system, Apple designed their own system, TrueType, around 1991.
 Immediately following the announcement of TrueType, Adobe published the specification for the Type 1 font format.
 Retail tools such as Altsys Fontographer (acquired by Macromedia in January 1995, owned by FontLab since May 2005) added the ability to create Type 1 fonts.
 Since then, many free Type 1 fonts have been released; for instance, the fonts used with the TeX typesetting system are available in this format.

-In the early 1990s there were several other systems for storing outline-based fonts, developed by Bitstream and Metafont for instance, but none included a general-purpose printing solution and they were therefore not widely used.
+In the early 1990s, there were several other systems for storing outline-based fonts, developed by Bitstream and Metafont for instance, but none included a general-purpose printing solution and they were therefore not widely used.

 In the late 1990s, Adobe joined Microsoft in developing OpenType, essentially a functional superset of the Type 1 and TrueType formats.
 When printed to a PostScript output device, the unneeded parts of the OpenType font are omitted, and what is sent to the device by the driver is the same as it would be for a TrueType or Type 1 font, depending on which kind of outlines were present in the OpenType font.

+Adobe supported Type 1 fonts in its products until January 2023, when it fully removed support in favor of OpenType fonts.

 Other implementations

-In the 1980s, Adobe drew most of its revenue from the licensing fees for their implementation of PostScript for printers, known as a raster image processor or RIP.
+Both computer printers and high-end typesetters such as Linotronic implemented PostScript.
+In the 1980s, Adobe drew most of its revenue from the licensing fees for implementations, known as a raster image processor or RIP.
 As a number of new RISC-based platforms became available in the mid-1980s, some found Adobe's support of the new machines to be lacking.